 “In winter, from October to April, it’s probably about 70 to 80 per cent.
-Especially in January, February, March because then we have groups coming from England and they come here specifically to see the Northern Lights and killer whales.
-We have lots of killer whales here so people stay here four nights and look for killer whales during the day and for the Northern Lights at night,” says Gísli.
+Especially in January, February and March because then we have groups coming from England and they come here specifically to see the northern lights and killer whales.
+We have lots of killer whales here so people stay here four nights and look for killer whales during the day and for the northern lights at night,” says Gísli.

 “If they are just normal – light in the sky and not moving or doing much – then we look up, okay, they are.
 We keep our eyes open for them but we don’t go outside to look or anything.
-But if the activity is high and they are moving we can stand outs for hours.
-Nights when they are moving a lot – dancing – then we locals stand outside too.
+But if the activity is high and they are moving we can standouts for hours.
+On nights when they are moving a lot – dancing – then we locals stand outside too.
 We are amazed each time; it is special,” he says when I ask how locals regard the lights.

 Memories of the first time